Residential Landlords Property Insurance

 Resident’s Associations are made up of individuals who all have a collective responsibility for their property, whether that’s though financial upkeep or ensuring work is carried out to maintain the properties.
 In this instance, RA’s will need to consider a few additional insurance criteria to make sure they are adequately covered.

 - Directors and Officers’ liability – full transparency is needed when dealing with RA funds, but if things go wrong then there is the possibility that everyone could be held accountable.
 Directors’ and Officers’ liability cover provides financial cover for legal representation, as long as proven fraud or illegal profit has not taken place.

 - Employer’s liability – if a Resident’s Association employs anyone, for example, gardeners, handymen or other tradespeople, even if they are employed part-time or on a sub-contracting basis, it is a legal requirement to have Employer’s Liability.

 - Public liability cover – if a complex has communal areas that are accessible to the public then public liability will protect the association against compensation claims for personal injury or damage to property.

 Remember, that whether your Resident’s Association operates as a business or NFP organisation, you will need insurance to safeguard the financial security of both the association itself, and the individual members.

-At Business Insurance Services, we understand just how complex life can get, especially when property is involved.
+At Business Insurance Services, we understand just how complex life can get for landlords, especially when property is involved.
 So we use our expertise, our experience, and our know-how to find the right property insurance for you.

-We use our position as one of the UK’s most trusted brokerages to find you competitive quotes from the UK’s top insurance providers.
+We use our position as one of the UK’s most trusted insurance brokers to find you competitive quotes from the UK’s top insurance providers.
 We’ll then help you put together an insurance portfolio that’s right for you, your property business, and your budget.